City of Bath Technical School: Second World War

-In 1939 the Admiralty took over many large buildings in Bath which included the Domestic Science College and the hockey pitch and tennis courts, and did not return them until late 1944.
-The hockey pitch and tennis courts were transformed when the Admiralty erected hutments upon them.
+In 1939 the Admiralty took over many large buildings in Bath, including the Domestic Science College and the hockey pitch and tennis courts, and did not return them until late 1944.
+The pitch and courts were transformed when the Admiralty erected hutments upon them.
 In the Second World War, Messrs.
 W.G.
 Walters, a light engineering firm, took over part of the Twerton Institute and erected a temporary building in front of the former Governor's House.

-In 1942 Mr C.J.
+In 1942, C .J.
 (Bill) Hayman transferred from the West Central School to Bath Technical School.
-In the following in year, 1943, a Report from the Committee on the curriculum and examinations in secondary schools (The Norwood Report) was published.
+In the following in year, 1943, a report from the committee on the curriculum and examinations in secondary schools (The Norwood Report) was published.
 A blueprint of the education act of 1944 advocated that there be three types of secondary school.
 In 1944 the Education Act 1944 was passed by Parliament.
 It replaced almost all previous legislation and laid the foundations for the current education systems.
-In 1945 St. Peter's Church Hall in Dorset Street, Twerton and the nearby annexe: In February the City Council agreed that the Hall be leased (from the church authority) for educational purposes for five years from September 1945.
+In 1945 St. Peter's Church Hall in Dorset Street, Twerton and the nearby annexe were leased for five years by the City Council.